LabShengLi/nanome/docs/Usage.md

 The `jax-nanopore-01-project-data` is a sample of **Data Bucket** name that you can access on google cloud. `-w` is pipeline output working directory, `--outputDir` is the directory for methylation-calling results.

 For more detail of using cloud computing, please check [Cloud computing usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/CloudComputing.md).

-We will update more examples here within a short time.